William Adams (samurai): Service under Hidetada

-In 1616, According to Friedrich Crains, a professor of International Research Center for Japanese Studies, as Adams lost his influence within the Shogunate, he failed to convince Hidetada abour the importance of free trade for Japan, and eventually was removed from his position as a diplomatic advisor, a position which he enjoyed during Ieyasu's reign.
+In 1616, According to Frederik Cryns, a professor of International Research Center for Japanese Studies, as Adams lost his influence within the Shogunate, he failed to convince Hidetada about the importance of free trade for Japan, and eventually was removed from his position as a diplomatic advisor, a position which he enjoyed during Ieyasu's reign.

 Topographical map of the bay of Hirado in 1621.
 To the right on the shore-line, the Dutch East India Company trading post is marked with the red-white-blue flag of the Netherlands.
 To the far left, back from the shore-line is a white flag with red cross, the St George's Cross of England at the East India Company trading post.

 In March 1617, Adams set sail to Cochinchina on a junk ship which he had purchased and brought from Siam and renamed Gift of God.
 He intended to find two English sailors, Tempest Peacock and Walter Carwarden.
 Once in Cochinchina, however, Adams learned that Peacock, a drunk, had committed murder.
 Adams killed Peacock and chased after Carwarden, who was waiting downstream with a boat.
 Realizing that Adams had killed his companion, Carwarden panicked, capsized his boat, and drowned.